Book 1 of Metamorphoses

 Maidens

-Three maidens who are prominently featured in book one are Daphne, Io, and Syrinx.
-Each of these maidens were pursued relentlessly by gods and their stories are immortalized due to the powerful nature of their experiences and transformations.
-As we continues through Metamorphoses, we will discover more stories surrounding the abuses and transformations of maidens as well as moments of mutual romantic love and revenge.
+Three maidens who are prominently featured in Book 1 are Daphne, Io, and Syrinx.
+Each of these maidens becomes a victim of divine desire and interference, and their stories are preserved through the powerful transformations they experience.
+As we continue through Metamorphoses, we encounter more stories of the pursuit, abuse, and transformation of maidens, as well as stories of mutual romantic love, jealousy, and revenge.

 Daphne

 Daphne was the daughter of a river god named Peneus.
-She was perused relentlessly by Apollo who had been struck by one of Cupids arrows.
-Daphne, who had been struck by an arrow that repelled love, fled from the god until she prayed for safety and was finally transformed into the first laurel tree.
-The laurel oak wreaths that are so often associated with Apollo owe to this moment.
+She was pursued relentlessly by Apollo, who had been struck by one of Cupid’s arrows and had fallen deeply in love with her.
+Daphne, who had been struck by an arrow that repelled love, fled from the god until she prayed to be saved from his pursuit and was finally transformed into the first laurel tree.
+This transformation explains the laurel wreaths that became closely associated with Apollo and symbolize his connection to the laurel.

 Io